paulerickson/myuw-profile/README.md

 #### Slots

 - **Profile Navigation Item (nav-item):** Add a custom item to the profile button's navigation menu, this slot expects an `<a>` tag

+#### CSS Variables

+- `--myuw-profile-font`: Set the font stack for this component
+- `--myuw-profile-login-color`: Se the font color for the "Login" button

+For more information about CSS variables and how they work with MyUW Web Components, [reference the styles component](https://github.com/myuw-web-components/myuw-app-styles "reference the styles component")